Category: Daily Dispatch

 https://kwax.uoregon.edu

-• March Madness on “Sweetness and Light”
+• The Mother of All Shows for Mother’s Day on “Sweetness and Light”

-These boots are made for marching on “Sweetness and Light.”
-The madness begins this Saturday morning at 11:00 EDT/8:00 PDT, exclusively on KWAX Classical Oregon!
+Start your day with a musical candygram.
+It’s a suite of sweets for Mom on “Sweetness and Light, this Saturday morning at 11:00 EDT/8:00 EDT, exclusively on KWAX Classical Oregon!

 Stream it, wherever you are, at the link: